A Coaching Power Tool Created by Renee Townsend

 - As a coach, what are some questions you could ask your clients to help them identify self-deceptive thoughts?

-- How might you encourage clients into a deeper analysis of their thoughts and behaviors?
+- How might you encourage clients into a deeper analysis of their thoughts and behaviours?

 - How does being self-aware of your own thoughts, beliefs, values and other areas benefit the coaching process?